peterdri/ece-communications-labs/_ece450/lab1/noisy-bpsk-histogram.md

 For this section, the deliverables are:

-- the answer to two deliverable question,
+- the answer to three deliverable question,

 ---